automacoin/automacoin/docs/v1.0/design-rationale-distributed-system-API.md

 ### Why different services (APIs)?

-* Provides a quick, easy to agree communications standard, that we can evolve in further versions.
+* Provide a quick, easy to agree communications standard, that we can evolve in further versions.

 * Enable developers to come up with their own approaches to the solution.
 In